cooperka/bash-git-utils/README.md

-# git utils
+# bash git utils

-Some simple utilities for git-based build/deploy scripts.
+Some simple utility scripts for git-based build/deploy automation.

 You can customize these scripts to work with any process you have on your team;
 they're unopinionated and intended to be very flexible.